-WASHINGTON - The Internal Revenue Service (IRS) is increasing its oversight of taxpayers with foreign financial assets, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – As the Internal Revenue Service (IRS) expands its use of wireless technology, it needs to improve its oversight of the protection of IRS computer systems and taxpayer data, according to a report released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.